mariodavid/mariodavid.github.io/_posts/2019-04-27-dont-squash-your-business-logic.md

 }
 {% endhighlight %}

 This also requires to have a code snippet that will still interact with the database and load the data.
-We will extract that method into its own class that is onlys responsibility is to load the data.
+We will extract that method into its own class that the only responsibility it has is to load the data.
 This class is part of the solution space business logic.

 {% highlight java %}